webgpu/webgpufundamentals/webgpu/lessons/webgpu-cameras.md

 unit sphere but which orientation from that point to orient things?
 We need to fill out the other parts of the matrix.
 Specifically the X axis and Y axis parts.
 We know that in general, these 3 parts are perpendicular to each other.
-We also know that "in general" we don't point the camera straight up.
+We also know that "in general", we don't point the camera straight up.
 Given that, if we know which way is up, in this case (0,1,0), We can use that and something called a "cross product" to compute the X axis and Y axis for the matrix.

 I have no idea what a cross product means in mathematical terms.
-What I do know is that if you have 2 unit vectors and you compute the cross product of them you'll get a vector that is perpendicular to those 2 vectors.
+What I do know is that, if you have 2 unit vectors and you compute the cross product of them you'll get a vector that is perpendicular to those 2 vectors.
 In other words, if you have a vector pointing south east, and a vector pointing up, and you compute the cross product you'll get a vector